What is Pregnancy Incontinence

 Pelvic floor exercises help tighten and strengthen the pelvic floor muscles that can improve the function of the urethra and rectal sphincter, helping to control urinary incontinence.

 Where are my pelvic floor muscles?
 A good way to locate them is to use the toilet and begin urinating and then stop mid-stream.
 Muscles you use to stop the urine flow are your pelvic floor muscles.

 There are a couple of techniques effective in treating incontinence during and after pregnancy.
 These behaviour techniques known as timed voiding and bladder training are recommended as an initial treatment and can be done in the home without any serious side effects.

 Timed voiding involves keeping a diary to record the times you urinate and when you leak urine.
 You should soon notice a pattern of leakage and be able to avoid it by going to the toilet at or before these times.

 In bladder training, you gradually increase the intervals at which you go to the toilet by waiting a little longer each time you go.
 Start by planning to go to the bathroom once an hour.
 After a while, change the schedule to every 90 minutes, then two hours and continue to increase the time until you’re up to around three or four hours between visits.

 Other methods include postponing a visit to the bathroom for 15 minutes with the first urge.
-You do this for two weeks and then increase the time to 30 minutes and so on; using a pessary (a device to block the urethra or to strengthen the pelvic muscles); using drugs to either control muscle spasms in the bladder or strengthen the muscles in the urethra or to relax an overactive bladder.
+You do this for two weeks and then increase the time to 30 minutes and so on.
+You can also use a pessary (a device to block the urethra or to strengthen the pelvic muscles); or drugs to either control muscle spasms in the bladder or strengthen the muscles in the urethra or to relax an overactive bladder.